 Recently a man received a ticket for distracted driving for answering a text message while waiting in line at a Beaumont area Tim Horton's drive through.
 While there is some speculation that he may have been texting on the way to Tim Horton's as well, it seemed like a good time to take another look at Alberta's distracted Driving Legislation.

-On September 1, 2011 Alberta became the first province in Canada to write a law that addresses distracted driving and cell phone use.
+Recently a man received a ticket for distracted driving for answering a text message while waiting in line at a Beaumont area Tim Horton's drive through.
+He's On September 1, 2011 Alberta became the first province in Canada to write a law that addresses distracted driving and cell phone use.
 It is also Canada's most comprehensive distracted driving law, which has led to a bit of confusion over what activities would be considered breaking the law and what would be perfectly legal.
 Read below to dispel some of these myths.

 Snowmobiling is a thrilling yet risky way to enjoy the great outdoors.
 Before you turn on the engine, it is wise to learn how to properly operate the mechanical controls and safety devices of the vehicle.
 It is also important to read the owner’s manual and take a safety course.
 Don’t let an accident or injury ruin your day – keep your rides scenic and safe with the following safety recommendations.